 My research interests lie in number theory, mainly in automorphic forms/ L-functions.
 Specifically, I am working on a generalization of the Poisson summation formula arising from conjectures of Braverman and Kazhdan, L. Lafforgue, Ngo and Sakellaridis.
-We hope to apply the summation formula to show/give insights on the analytic properties of higher rank automorphic L-functions.
+We hope to apply the summation formula to show/give insights on the analytic properties of higher rank triple product automorphic L-functions.

 I’m also working on the application of A^1-homotopy theory to the count of plane conics meeting eight lines in P^3.

-I am also interested in other topics in algebraic geometry and arithmetic geometry, and I’m especially interested in their connections/applications to the Langlands program.
+I am also interested in other topics in algebraic number theory and arithmetic geometry, and I’m especially interested in their connections/applications to the Langlands program.